How an Arc-Fault Circuit Interrupter (AFCI) Detects Arcs

 How an AFCI Works: A Deep Dive into Arc Fault Detection Technology

 An Arc-Fault Circuit Interrupter (AFCI) is a sophisticated safety device that prevents electrical fires by detecting hazardous electrical arcs and disconnecting power before ignition can occur.
 So, how an AFCI works is by using advanced electronic technology, specifically a microprocessor, to perform continuous waveform analysis on the electrical circuit.
 This arc detector breaker constantly monitors the flow of current, looking for the unique “signature” of a dangerous arc.
 Unlike a standard breaker that only trips on overloads or short circuits, an AFCI breaker is designed for arc signature analysis, allowing it to distinguish between the normal, harmless arcs created by switches and motors and the hazardous arcs from damaged wiring.
-When a dangerous series arc or parallel arc is identified, the arc fault circuit breaker immediately trips, de-energizing the circuit and mitigating a significant fire risk.
+When a dangerous series arc or parallel arc is identified, the arc fault circuit breaker trips, de-energizing the circuit and mitigating a significant fire risk.

 The Core of Protection: Understanding the AFCI’s Mission